 HOT SPOTS: Leichardt Park, Mortlake Point Park, Putney Ferry, Clarkes Point Reserve.
-BAG & SIZE LIMITS: 10 per day 25cm and over.

 PEAK SEASON: Year round.

 TECHNIQUE: Bait fishing with fresh squid and live bait such as yellowtail around the many deeper edges throughout the Parramatta and Lane Cove rivers close to a tide change is a proven way to target mulloway.
 Low light periods - dawn, dusk and at night - can be especially productive.
 Using soft plastic lures and vibes is extremely popular and proven to be as effective as using fresh bait, especially along the Parramatta River from Gladesville Bridge up to the Ryde Bridge.